holtjma/shared_github_workflows/docs/update-release.md

-# GitHub Actions Workflows
+# Update Release Workflow

-This action will parse a CHANGELOG.md file and update a release that is tagged as `v*` with the CHANGELOG information.
+This workflow will parse a CHANGELOG.md file and update a release that is tagged as `v*` with the CHANGELOG information.
 See below for formatting details.

 ## Quickstart